pyarmak/entrada-1x-docs/user/docs/courses/website.md

 * Under Community Courses, select the appropriate course to link this community to.
 You can connect multiple courses to one website and they will share a student-facing web presence.
 If you do this, some pages will display information from both courses (e.g. Learning Objectives, MCCs) whereas some pages will only show information from one course (e.g. the course description and course director's message populate from the first course).
 * Set the appropriate access permission and registration options and click 'Create'.

+* **If you get an error saying you must specify a Community Type but don't have the option to do so on the screen**, this is a known problem.
+You are likely working in a second organisation (e.g., you're working in postgraduate medicine and the first organisation in your installation was undergraduate medicine).
+When a second organisation is created through the user interface, community types are not automatically copied into the new organisation.
+A developer can copy the community types for you and you'll be able to use communities properly.

 #How to populate additional sections of the course website
 * Once a course community or website is created, users who are designated as Community Administrators can manage the pages just like any other community.
 When viewing a course website, switch to Administrator view if necessary, and then look for the Admin Center box on the sidebar.
 Click Manage Pages to adjust content, reorder pages, or add a new page.
 For quick editing access, click the Edit Page button from any community page at any point.